ImpactInc/build-indicator/README.md

 We used NOOBS OS Installer on 16GB Class 10 SD cards.
 [OS download](https://www.raspberrypi.org/downloads/)
 Download and follow instructions.

+#### Optional
+Once everything is set up on the Pi, an image of the SD card can be made to quickly duplicate it onto another SD card.
+A guide can be found [here](https://lifehacker.com/how-to-clone-your-raspberry-pi-sd-card-for-super-easy-r-1261113524).

 ### Install updates
 ```